 - Flexibility – it is sometimes necessary to move around to take up jobs in different areas of the country

 At your medical school interview, you might be asked which aspects of the working life of a doctor do or don’t appeal to you, so it’s important you’re aware of what working as a doctor is really like!

 Get answer guides on our Interview Question Bank

 What Can I Expect Working for the NHS?

 Qualified doctors can expect an employment rate of around 99.3%, the highest of any degree subject.
 The rate slightly changes depending on which medical school you go to, but not by very much.

-There are over 60 specialisms to choose from, including becoming a GP.
+There are over 60 specialisms to choose from.